 Read more: What is it like to sing the top C in Allegri’s Miserere?
 We asked a boy treble

 Farinelli came a little later but quickly rose to become one of the most famous musicians of his age.
 Born Carlo Maria Michelangelo Nicola Broschi in 1705, his parents probably decided to find someone to operate on him as a result of his father’s death – having a castrato in the family could bring in a lot of money.

-Below: an aria from Handel's Giulio Cesare performed by countertenor David Daniels.
+Have a listen below to an aria from Handel’s Giulio Cesare, performed by countertenor David Daniels.
 This role would originally have been performed by a castrato.